donghuixin/donghuixin.github.io/_pages/about.md

 - *2024.01* Student Academic Rising Star in HUST, 2024.

 # 📖 Academic Services
+- Artifact Evaluation Committee of ACM MobiCom 2025
+- Artifact Evaluation Committee of ACM MobiSys 2025
+- Artifact Evaluation Committee of ACM SenSys 2024
 - Reviewer of ACM IMWUT
-- Artifact Evaluation Committee of ACM SenSys 2024
 - Reviewer of IEEE/ACM Transactions on Networking
 - Reviewer of IEEE Transactions on Mobile Computing
 - Reviewer of IEEE Internet of Things Journal